Here’s a universal question about dealing with query letter rejection from longtime reader and friend of kidlit, Siski:

 Because most writers who are functioning at the level of Conscious Competence haven’t reached mastery yet.
 There’s one more step, and this is the hardest to achieve:

-Unconscious Competence: This is when you’re not really thinking…you’re doing.
+This is when you’re not really thinking…you’re doing.
 You don’t sit there breaking your brain for ideas.
 Your characters aren’t flat.
 You’re not struggling with voice.
 You’re not staring at the screen and waiting for the perfect image or metaphor or plot point or dialogue or characterizing detail to come to you.
 You’re just writing.
 And you’re writing well.
 Your craft level is on par with already-published writing.
 Everything just clicks, and you finally have the tools to elevate your stories to the publishable level, with enough authority and sophistication that your manuscripts demand publication.
 That’s not to say that masters don’t have tough days, but at least they’ve reached their cruising altitude and they don’t mind any slight turbulence along the way.

 With publishing in a tailspin and fewer books achieving commercial success, agents and editors are really focusing their efforts on masterful writers.
 In terms of your own development as a person, you should strive to be the best you can possibly be.
-So if you are getting rejected, don’t let it crush you.
+So if you are getting query letter rejection, don’t let it crush you.
 You’re just not there yet.
 And you shouldn’t expect to be.
 Just because some people get published their first time out (ahem, Stephenie Meyer), doesn’t mean that’s the way your story will go.
 Are you really justified in your angst?
 Can you say that you’ve put a decade of solid work into your craft?

 The enlightening — and scary in a this-is-your-mission-should-you-choose-to-accept-it way — thing is: you can’t control the publishing industry or the “gatekeepers,” but you are in full control of your creative work.
-So instead of sitting there and griping about rejection, the only empowering, right, and inspiring thing for you to do is to open up your Word doc and start reading, writing, and revising.
+So instead of sitting there and griping about query letter rejection, the only empowering, right, and inspiring thing for you to do is to open up your Word doc and start reading, writing, and revising.
 The power to write something incredible lies in your hands.
 And if all that reading, writing, and revising sounds like too much work?
 Perhaps the path of being a writer isn’t the right one for you.

 Keep going.
 The responsibility lies on your shoulders.
 And don’t be afraid to put down your old project and start a new one.
 You can’t cling to one idea in this or any other business.
 If you dig your claws in to something that has been rejected everywhere, of course you’re going to be miserable.
 Not to mention that if you’re already running out of ideas — and you’re not even published yet — you’re in deep trouble.
 So cast off your unsuccessful projects and work on something else.
 Focus on your craft.
 Plod along toward mastery.
-I send rejections every single day of my life, but I don’t do it to wound or hurt or ruin.
+I send query letter rejections every single day of my life, but I don’t do it to wound or hurt or ruin.
 All I’m thinking as I press “Send” is, and I’m very serious here: “Not yet”or “Not yet, but soon.”

-Receive a rejection, learn from it if it has anything valuable or constructive to teach you, and move on as you stick with your trajectory toward Unconscious Competence.
+Receive a query letter rejection, learn from it if it has anything valuable or constructive to teach you, and move on as you stick with your trajectory toward Unconscious Competence.
 You shouldn’t view it as a negative thing, and never a personal thing.
 You should view it as encouragement to keep going and keep growing.